csiro-hydrogeology/pyela/README.md

 * apply supervised machine learning to interpolate lithologies across a 3D grid
 * visualise interactively the 3D data

+## Related Geoscience packages

+'ela' aims to complement other Python packages for geoscience, in particular for handling bore data .
+It depends on the package ['striplog'](https://github.com/agile-geoscience/striplog) and is likely to depend on ['lasio'](https://github.com/kinverarity1/lasio) in the future.

 ## Documentation

 A [quick tour of a workflow with pyela](https://localhost:80)